Scholarships for UC Business and Law students

 Other Undergraduate Scholarships

-The School of Business and Economics annually awards UC Doctoral Scholarships and UC Master's Scholarships for students undertaking research degrees in the disciplines of Accounting and Information Systems, Economics, Finance, Management or Marketing.
+UC Business School annually awards UC Doctoral Scholarships and UC Master's Scholarships for students undertaking research degrees in the disciplines of Accounting and Information Systems, Economics, Finance, Management or Marketing.
 Scholarship applications will be assessed on academic achievement, but also on broader grounds, including any relevant professional experience.

-For high achieving Law students, there are numerous scholarships and summer clerk positions offered by law firms as well as scholarships for undergraduate and postgraduate study.
+For high achieving Law students, there are numerous scholarships and summer clerk positions offered by law firms as well as scholarships for postgraduate study.